-JUST 18 months after launch of the €20 million (£17 million) flagship EU tidal energy project, Enabling Future Arrays in Tidal (EnFAIT), it has reduced the cost of tidal energy by 15 per cent and grown its supply chain from four to 14 EU countries.
+JUST eighteen months after launch of the €20 million (£17 million) flagship EU tidal energy project, Enabling Future Arrays in Tidal (EnFAIT), the cost of tidal energy has been reduced by 15 per cent and its supply chain has grown from four to 14 EU countries.

 By 2022, when the project closes, they forecast a cost reduction exceeding 40 per cent, which could spark an explosion of interest in tidal power from global investors.